 Leiomyosarcoma is a rare soft tissue cancer.
-The cancer cells are in smooth muscle.
+The cancer cells start and grow in smooth muscle.
 Smooth muscle is found throughout the body.
 These muscles help organs, blood vessels, and skin to function.

 Leiomyosarcoma can develop in any smooth muscle.
 It is most common in the muscle of the uterus, abdomen, and pelvis.